19th Jun, 2019

 Really, one of the major minefields in the way of development at the moment is that legislators are reluctant to release this first generation of self driving vehicles out into the real world conditions.
 This includes in places like America and the UK, both of which are amongst the world leaders in adopting this technology.
 Experts predict they’ll be at their safest when they’re working in tandem, with AI drivers predicting and responding to other AI drivers.
 But before then, the main difficulty is that nobody really knows how autonomous vehicles will perform outside closed testing conditions, in a qualitative sample.
 Late last year, in November 2018, Philip Hammond said that he wants fully driverless cars on UK roads by 2021 – so we’ll see what happens!

-Whether your car is self-driving or it’s got a good old-fashioned human behind the wheel, we’ll help you scrap it all the same here at Scrap Car Network.
+Whether your car is self-driving or it’s got a good old-fashioned human behind the wheel, we’ll help you when scrapping a car it all the same here at Scrap Car Network.
 Just head on over to our homepage and enter your car reg and postcode to get an instant online quote!